Text-Based Personas for Simulating User Privacy Decisions: Problem Statement

 \subsection{Objectives and Approaches}

 The overall objective of \name is to generate a large set of synthetic text-based personas to enable the rigorous simulation and prediction of privacy decisions.
-To balance the four dimensions of text-based personas--usability and transparency, scalability, predictiveness, and representation--we set the following objectives and outline how we approach them.
+It aims to balance the four dimensions of text-based personas--predictiveness, auditability, representation, and scalability as follows.

-\paragraph{Predictiveness} \name ensures that personas are \textit{predictive} of individual decisions by grounding them in the known history of the user, such as their prior privacy choices or answers to previous survey questionnaires.
+\paragraph{Predictiveness} \name ensures that personas are \textit{predictive} of individual decisions by grounding them in the known history of the user, such as their prior privacy choices or answers to previous questionnaires.
 Rather than relying on a single summarization pass, this grounding happens through an iterative and lightweight optimization process.
-This process iteratively refines the generated persona until it can accurately and consistently predict the user's responses to privacy-related questions.
+This process refines the generated persona until it can consistently predict the user's responses to privacy-related questions.

-\paragraph{Usability, Transparency, and Readability} \name compresses raw data about an individual into concise, structured personas such that they are \textit{usable, transparent, and readable}, properties essential for establishing user trust in future personalized privacy assistants.
-In particular, it grounds these personas in established privacy decision-making frameworks (e.g., Privacy Calculus or Bounded Rationality), thereby standardizing their representation and improving readability.
-Rather than relying on the ``black-box'' mechanisms of an LLM or unbounded interaction logs, \name explicitly extracts specific information from a user's history to populate a short, theory-driven template that remains scalable for subsequent inferences.
+\paragraph{Auditability and Scalability} \name compresses raw data about an individual into concise, structured personas that provide \textit{semantic transparency and editability}, properties essential for establishing user trust in future personalized privacy assistants.
+In particular, it grounds these personas in established privacy decision-making frameworks (e.g., Privacy Calculus or Bounded Rationality), thereby standardizing their representation and ensuring that the underlying privacy logic is explicitly articulated.
+Rather than relying on unbounded interaction logs, \name explicitly extracts specific information from a user's history to populate a short, theory-driven template that remains scalable for subsequent inferences.